Your cart

 Keep things spontaneous and explorative

 To avoid your sex life becoming repetitive and monotonous, try to keep things spicy and don’t disregard the benefits of foreplay to ease into it.
 Start by building up the arousal and tension slowly.
-Enjoy the overall act of intimacy, the passion, the connection, the exploration, the contact, the playfulness.
+Enjoy the overall act of intimacy, the passion, the connection, the exploration, the contact, and the playfulness.

 Have you thought about taking off one piece of clothing slowly?
 How about introducing pleasure products into your sex life?
 Or what about roleplaying or dirty talk?
 Whatever your preference, keeping things interesting instead of worrying about “finishing” will help keep you engaged in the moment and out of your inbox.